luca-arts/addattachment/docs/architecture/game_elements/Tutorial.md

-# Test Trial
+# Tutorial

-At the start of a block, a child gets explanation on how the game mechanics work.
+At the start of the first block, a child gets explanation on how the game mechanics work.

-One other player is in view, to show how to correctly play the ball.
+No other player is in view.
+The child arrives at a white space.
+Only the slingshot and a ball is shown, together with the moving rings.

-The caregiver is allowed to give feedback already.
+No caregiver is in view

+A voice guides the child, this is a **different** voice than the one of the caregiver!

 We'll indicate via the [[Data streams]] that for the first block, there's a test.
 Yet for the second block, we can go straight to the real evaluation? #TBD